zaczap/bios201/Workshop2/README.md

 a bit of time.
 Once the IGV window appears, go to **File** -> **Load from file**.
 You should then navigate to and select `bam_pass2/Norm1_Aligned.out.sorted.bam`.

-**NOTE**: If you have trouble running IGV through corn, try installing [IGV](http://software.broadinstitute.org/software/igv/download) on you laptop.
+**NOTE**: If you have trouble running IGV through rice, try installing [IGV](http://software.broadinstitute.org/software/igv/download) on you laptop.
 If you run IGV from you laptop, go to **File** -> **Load from URL**.
 Enter http://web.stanford.edu/class/bios201/workshop2_bam/Norm1_Aligned.out.sorted.bam.